 Next up was a walk to the beach.
 It was a bright sunny day, but the temperatures remained cool enough to wear a jacket.
 At a mile each way, our walk was just right for continuing our stretching and body awakening.
 We were really surprised to see the toll that the harsh winter had taken on the beach.
 And, we were even more surprised to see hundreds of jellyfish in the water in early April.
 They came in pinks and oranges, and all sizes.
 Therefore, we weren’t upset that the river remained icy cold with swimming not an option.
 Jennifer’s dog waded in as we walked and chatted, and Jennifer and DeLaura followed while I snapped photos.
 Finally, we picked up a few interesting pieces of driftwood and headed back home.

 We packed up and cleaned up for our departure before we enjoyed our lunch out on the deck overlooking the water.
 Jennifer used the last of the Udi’s bread to make tuna salad sandwiches.
 She split the remaining lentil dal min-burger, so we all could share.
 She and DeLaura enjoyed the last of the avocado-grapefruit salad.
-As we made our final preparations to leave, we even snacked on a brownie (or two!).
+As we made our final preparations to leave, we even snacked on a delectable Big and Rich Brownie (or two!).

 The ride home was nice and leisurely as I stopped at some of the interesting shops along the way and listened to an audio book.
 I picked up some beautiful old linen pieces that have already made their way into some photos here at gfe.
 It truly felt like I’d been gone for a few days.
 That’s how great time with friends can be.
 It was a gfe time, too, did you notice?
 Our meals and snacks consisted of mostly food that was naturally gluten free, some recipes that were easily made gluten free, some mainstream processed/prepared foods that were gluten free, and a few gluten-free specialty products.